How to Apply for Financial Aid

 Are you ready to apply for Financial Aid?
 Don't wait!
 Get started now - the earlier you apply, the better chance you have to receive available funds.
 Below is a step-by-step Financial Aid application checklist and related FAQs.
 Any questions, please contact our office.

-MARCH 1 is the priority processing deadline for all Incoming applicants to file their 2014-15 FAFSA.
+MARCH 1 is the priority processing deadline for all Incoming applicants to file the FAFSA.
 If you meet this deadline you will be considered "on time" and eligible for need-based loans, grants, scholarships and work study.

 You do not have to be accepted by CCSU prior to filing your FAFSA.